By New England Real Estate Journal • December 16, 2016

 “Hancock Estates was envisioned as a way to provide a desirable housing alternative for established Newton and west suburban residents who are looking to transition from larger single-family homes, but wish to remain within the Newton community,” said Edward Zuker, CEO of Chestnut Hill Realty, which is developing the project.
 “This is a luxury apartment community that will be able to compete with anything you would find in Boston.”

-Designed by The Architectural Team, the single building complex is surrounded by 20 acres of protected conservation land, which was deeded to the town in perpetuity.
+Designed by The Architectural Team, the single apartment building is surrounded by 20 acres of protected conservation land, which was deeded to the town in perpetuity.
 The open space connects with the existing 20-acre Sawmill Brook Conservation Area and the five-acre Bald Pate Meadow Conservation Area to create a 50-plus-acre swath of green in South Newton.
 In addition to recreational opportunities, the area preserves much-needed wildlife habitat, enhances groundwater recharge, and provides other environmental benefits.
-The apartment community is situated behind a knoll, shrouded by existing and proposed landscaping, making the complex virtually invisible from the street during the spring and summer.
+The apartment community is situated behind a knoll, shrouded by existing and proposed landscaping, making the apartment building virtually invisible from the street during the spring and summer.

 Hancock Estates is comprised of 34 one-bedroom and 54 two-bedroom apartments.
 The below-grade parking garage provides 135 covered spaces, and the first floor features an open lobby and lounge space, with a club room, business center with private conference room, theater space, large balcony deck and a sitting area complete with a fireplace.